This post may contain affiliate links and we may get paid a small commission if you click on a link. Please read our disclosure.

 Opening an account requires only a £10 minimum investment.
 One could start off small to see how things go, and then invest some more based on their comfort and circumstance.

-A £100 Bonus on £1,000+ contribution is certainly attractive, especially where it is a guaranteed 10% return!
-And this is before the current 3.3% return on a 1-year market.
+A £20 Bonus on a £1o deposit is certainly attractive!
+And this is before the current 3% return on Access product.

 The decision is ofcourse entirely yours.

-However, I’d make that decision fast because it is for a limited time only and last I checked with RateSetter, they said it will likely end in June 2018!
+However, I’d make that decision fast because it is for a limited time only according to RateSetter.